Avoiding the painful pitfalls of annual planning.

 Yet, for those of us who have seen it done well (even once), the process becomes a regular cornerstone of the business.
 It’s a critical chance to drive alignment across the organization – the doing part of your strategic plan.
 The essential ingredient for building a brand from the inside out.
 And the opportunity to create a culture that’s more accountable and agile at the same time.

-But before you buy your sticky sheets and whiteboard markers for annual planning, take a look at our top 10 DOs and DON’Ts to avoid the painful pitfalls.
+But before buying your sticky sheets and whiteboard markers for annual planning, look at our top 10 DOs and DON’Ts to avoid the painful pitfalls.

 “In the face of relentless technological change, disruptive forces in industry after industry, global competition, and so on, planning seems like pointless wishful thinking.
 And yet, it is clearly essential for any company of any size.
 Planning twenty-first-century style should be reconceived as agile planning.”